 The last step we need to handle is to ensure that POP3 and/or IMAP are properly configured.
 Open the hMailServer's management interface and expand the Protocols node:

 Ensure that the checkboxes near to the protocols you want to activate for your users are checked.
-If you also want to activate the e-mail message relay feature using SMTP you can do that now and save yourself some time (see below).
-For additional info regarding POP3, IMAP and SMTP protocols, I strongly suggest taking a look at this useful post from the hMailServer official docs.
+In case you also want to activate the SMTP server (to send e-mail messages) you can take the chance to enable such protocol now (see below).
+For additional info regarding POP3, IMAP and SMTP procotols we strongly suggest reading this post from the hMailServer official docs.

-Let’s now see what we need to do to configure hMailServer to send e-mail messages through SMTP.
-These are the required steps to perform:
+Let's now see how we can configure hMailServer to send our e-mail messages using SMTP.
+Here are the required steps to perform:

-- Enable the SMTP protocol (if you didn’t that already, see above).
+- Enable the SMTP protocol (if you didn't do that already)

-Open the hMailServer management interface and click on the Protocols tree node: ensure that the SMTP protocol is enabled.
+Open the hMailServer administration interface and go to the Protocols section: ensure that the SMTP protocol is enabled.

-The four checkboxes in the Allow deliveries from section allow you to configure e-mail delivery / forwarding permissions in the following way:
+The four checkboxes in the Allow deliveries from section allow you to configure the e-mail forwarding permissions.
+In detail:

-- Local to Externalwill allow or not the sending of emails from internal mailboxes (see above) and sent to external mailboxes (i.e. any other mailbox not managed by the local hMailServer instance).
+- Local to External allows (or denies) sending emails from internal mailboxes (see above) and sent to external mailboxes (or any other mailbox not managed by the local hMailServer instance).

-- External to Local will allow or not e-mail messages from external mailboxes to be sent to internal mailboxes.
+- External to Local allows (or denies) sending emails from external mailboxes and sent to internal mailboxes.

-- External to External will allow or disallow e-mails to be sent from and to external mailboxes.
+- External to External allows (or denies) sending emails from and sent to external mailboxes.

-Similarly, the four checkboxes in the Require SMTP authentication section will allow you to request or not the need for authentication for the four options described in the previous paragraph.
+Similarly, the four checkboxes present in the Require SMTP authentication section will allow you to request or not the need for authentication for the four possibilities described in the previous paragraph.

-As we can see, hMailServer allows us to configure different Allow deliveries from and Require SMTP authentication permissions for each range of IPs that we define: this feature is particularly convenient in some situations, such as when we need to configure an SMTP server that allows non-authenticated access to use the mail() PHP function: that function, as many of us would already know, doesn’t allow us to specify authentication credentials, an issue that I addressed in a previous article and to which hMailServer might be an excellent solution.
+As we can see, hMailServer allows you to configure a different management of the Allow deliveries from and Require SMTP authentication permissions for each range of IPs that we are going to define: this feature is particularly convenient in some situations, for example when you need to configure a SMTP server that allows unauthenticated access for the use of the PHP mail() function: which, as many will know, does not allow you to specify authorization credentials, a problem I addressed in a previous article and with respect to which hMailServer, if properly confiured, it represents a possible solution.

-IMPORTANT: It’s worth noting that by default hMailServer does not require SMTP authentication to send mail received from a service that has a local IP address (localhost, 127.0.0.1), as you can see by looking at the screenshot shown above.
-With regard to services that connect with any external IP, it is usually good practice to disable authentication when the recipient is an internal mailbox (managed by / configured on hMailServer) so that external SMTP servers will be able to send emails to the local instance: nonetheless, it’s strongly recommended to always configure proper authentication rules for sending to external services (local to external, external to external) to prevent our server to be used by spam services or malicious scripts to convey potentially unwanted messages.
+IMPORTANT: By default, hMailServer does not require SMTP authentication to send mail received from a service that shows up with local IP address (localhost, 127.0.0.1), as can be seen by looking at the screenshot shown above.
+As for the services that connect with any external IP, it is usually a good idea to disable authentication if the recipient is an internal mailbox (i.e. managed by / configured on hMailServer) so as to allow external SMTP servers to send e-mails to the local instance: it is strongly recommended - or better to say, a duty - to request authentication for any sending to external mailboxes (local to external, external to external) so as to prevent our server from be used by spam services or malicious scripts to convey potentially unwanted messages.

-That’s it for now: now you should be able to properly configure hMailServer with all its basic functionality.
-For any other configuration needs, I strongly suggest to take a look at the hMailServer official docs.
+That's it for now: the overview provided should allow you to configure the service with all its basic functionality.
+For any other configuration needs I suggest referring to the excellent hMailServer official documentation.